Container Providers¶

 Visibility: Public or Private.

-Multi-cluster deployment: enable or disable multi-cluster management (Active/Passive or Active/Active).
+Multi-cluster deployment: enable or disable multi-cluster management (Active/Passive or Active/Active mode).

 Comments: administrative notes.

-You can deploy containers on a simple cluster or using a multi-cluster configuration.
-A multi-cluster configuration allows to create containers on multiple clusters instead of one.
-It can be useful if you have, for example, one cluster on a datacenter and another one in a distant datacenter but want to deploy containers on both according to deployment strategy.
+You can deploy containers on a simple cluster or by using a multi-cluster configuration.
+A multi-cluster configuration allows you to create containers on multiple clusters instead of just one.
+This can be useful if, for example, you have a cluster in one datacenter and another in a remote datacenter, but you want to deploy containers on both depending on the deployment strategy.

-Simple cluster: Deploy containers only on this cluster.
+Simple cluster: Deploys containers only on this cluster.

-Multi-cluster Active/Passive: Deploy containers only on the designated primary cluster, using the other clusters as a fallback if needed.
+Multi-cluster Active/Passive: Deploys containers only on the designated primary cluster, using the other clusters as a fallback if necessary.

-Multi-cluster Active/Active: Deploy containers randomly across multiple clusters.
+Multi-cluster Active/Active: Deploys containers randomly across multiple clusters.

 URL: API access point of the cluster.
 It can be an internal address or a public DNS name.
 In the latter case, an Ansible installation of the infrastructure will be required.